 Lin-Manuel Miranda may now sit among the most famous playwrights in history due to his smash Broadway hit Hamilton, but he hasn't forgotten his roots.

-On Sunday, the Tony award-winning actor and producer donated $100,000 to United Palace Theater, a landmark arts and cultural center in the heart of Washington Heights, one of the city's historic Puerto Rican neighborhoods.
+On Sunday, the Tony award-winning actor and producer donated $100,000 to United Palace Theater, a landmark arts and cultural center in the heart of Washington Heights, the historically Dominican neighborhood where he grew up, and where he set his 2008 play, In the Heights.
 Miranda paired the announcement with a screening of the film Mary Poppins.

 "This is a jewel box of a theater, especially with the death of the Ziegfeld Theatre," Miranda told Billboard, referring to another midtown Manhattan theater that closed in January.
 "This is the last great movie house in Manhattan.
 We have an opportunity to make this a destination.
 It's the most incredible theater.
 Anyone who walks in goes, 'I had no idea this was here.'"

 His choice in screening Mary Poppins makes sense, considering Miranda was recently cast in the role of Jack for Mary Poppins Returns.
 However, his character will not to be a straight reprisal of Dick Van Dyke's chimney sweep that audiences grew up with.